Prath07/Prath07/README.md

 - 👋 Hi, I’m @Prath07
 - 👀 I’m interested in all types of projects
-- 🌱 I’m currently learning Software Engineering and Finance at Macquarie Uni
+- 🌱 I’m currently finishing my Bachelor of Cyber Security degree (transferred from Bachelor of Engineering)
 - 📫 How to reach me prath.tarde@gmail.com

 <!---